krane/statuspage/README.md

 ## Contributing

-The Krane UI is written in Typescript using [next.js](https://nextjs.org/).
+The Krane status page is written in Typescript using [next.js](https://nextjs.org/).

 The [`@krane/common`](https://github.com/krane/common) library is used to interface with the Krane API.